 One of my favorite recipes for herbed goat cheese I learned from a friend I knew in San Francisco.
 He was a chef and explained the recipe is those vague chefs like terms, just add a bit of this and a bit of that.
 At the time, I still needed recipes to follow, though now I’ve graduated to the bit of this, bit of that cooking school.

 Basil, Garlic & Walnut Goat Cheese

 1. Toast approximately 1/2 cup walnuts (I generally toast a lot more and then add extra nuts to cheese or save for snacking).
 When cool, chop.
 Set aside.

-2. If using store bought chevre, let cheese come to room temperature.
+2. If using store-bought chevre, let cheese come to room temperature.
 Blend 8oz of cheese in a small bowl till smooth and soft.
-Add a handful basil, finely chopped.
+Add handful basil, finely chopped.
 Add one or two minced or crushed cloves of garlic, depending on how garlicky you like your food.
 If you’re not a fan of garlic, mince the garlic and use a small clove.
 Add the walnuts to the cheese.
 Adjust seasonings to taste.
 Sometimes I sprinkly finely chopped walnuts over the top of the cheese before serving.

 This cheese is always a big hit.
 Caveat: I never measure amounts, and I usually make 2 pounds at a time with this cheese (this is based on the amount of milk my goatie girls produce on a daily basis) so take the recipe amounts with a grain of salt. -Jen